Tipos de arroz: el ingrediente que decide el éxito de tu paella

 ● Maintain a high percentage of whole grain (minimum 55-60%)

-Aged or poorly processed rice breaks, becomes mushy, loses flavor, and ruins even the best recipe.
+Aged or poorly prepared rice breaks down, becomes mushy, loses flavor, and ruins even the best recipe.

 How to choose the right rice for your paella?

-There's no single best variety.
-The important thing is that the rice chosen is suited to the cooking method and that the same rice is always used to perfect the timing and quantities.
+There isn't one single best variety.
+The important thing is that the rice you choose is suitable for the cooking method and that you always use the same type to perfect cooking times and quantities.
 Some key points:

-● Respect the water/rice ratio specific to each variety
+● Respect the specific water/rice ratio for each variety

-● Observe the grain's behavior: does it open?
-Does it become mushy?
-Does it absorb the broth well?
+● Observe the behavior of the grain: does it open up?, does it become mushy?, does it absorb the broth well?

 A good paella is the result of a balance between three elements: